-I work with people who bring a wide range of concerns.
-I’m also a trained bereavement counsellor with over 5 years experience in an NHS Hospice, this includes working with people suffering a traumatic bereavement such as a suicide, sudden death, death of a child.
+I’ve worked with people who bring a wide range of concerns to therapy and am also a trained bereavement counsellor with over 5 years experience in an NHS Hospice, this includes experience working with traumatic bereavements such as a suicide, accident, death of a child.

 Please click on the link to my website for more details about me and how I work.

-Fee: £60 per session (50 minutes), this is payable in cash or cheque on the day.
+Fee: £65 per session (50 minutes), this is payable by bank transfer or cash on the day of the session.

-Cancellation policy: I ask for at least 48 hours notice of cancellation, otherwise the fee for the missed session is payable.
+Cancellation policy: Please give at least 48 hours notice of cancellation, otherwise the fee for the missed session is payable.

 Training, qualifications & experience